|I. Prohibited Expressions.

 C. The expression invades the privacy of others.
 Invasion of privacy includes exploitation of an individual's personality; providing information of an individual's private affairs with which the public has no legitimate concern; or wrongful intrusion into an individual's private activities in a manner that can cause mental suffering, shame, or humiliation to a person of ordinary sensibilities.

 D. The expression criticizes school officials or advocates violation of District Policies or Rules.
 Such expressions are prohibited to the extent that there is evidence that supports a reasonable judgment that substantial disruption of or material interference with the normal operation of the school or school activities will result, as provided in Section I (F) below.

 E. The expression is discriminatory.
-Expressions which attack or promote discrimination against groups or individuals on the basis of race, color, religion, national origin, gender, marital status, disability, or age.
+Expressions which attack or promote discrimination against groups or individuals on the basis of race, color, religion, national origin, sex, sexual orientation, gender, gender identity, marital status, disability, or age.

 F. The expression substantially interrupts or materially interferes with the educational process.
 Such expressions are prohibited when there is information which causes school administrators to reasonably forecast that a substantial disruption of or material interference with the normal operation of the school or school activities may occur, or injury to persons, damage to property, or interference with the rights of others may result if permitted.

 G. The expression is highly controversial.
 The publication is highly controversial and advances or advocates a certain viewpoint or lifestyle which has an inflammatory effect.
 An indication of whether something is controversial is whether the topic would reasonably offend some groups or would be shocking to teachers, parents, and/or students.
 To be prohibited under this subsection, the expression must substantially interrupt or materially interfere with the educational process.

 H. The expression constitutes sexual harassment.
 The expression violates District Rules 5010.1, 5010.3 or 5400.6 or constitutes prohibited sexual harassment.